ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 ﻿# Foreign Language Support
 Copyright Bruce Wilcox, mailto:gowilcox@gmail.com www.brilligunderstanding.com
-<br>Revision 16/8/2023 cs12.3
+<br>Revision 10/15/2023 c13.4

-The set of semi-supported languages will always be in th folder LIVEDATA, as each language there at least recognizes numbers and some other things.
+The set of semi-supported languages will always be in the folder LIVEDATA, as each language there at least recognizes numbers and some other things.

 German has additional spellcheck support.